Zen Studies

 The Zen Studies Society Health Protocols

 With this in mind, please familiarize yourself with the following protocols before attending any in-person event at New York Zendo or Dai Bosatsu Zendo — including daily zazen, kessei, sesshin, celebrations and ceremonies.
-Please email the DBZ office or the NYZ office if you have any questions.
+Please email the Dai Bosatsu Zendo office or the New York Zendo office if you have any questions.

 • A seasonal influenza vaccine and full Covid vaccination, including boosters, are strongly recommended.